 At AptAmigo, our goal is to help you find the best apartment for you.
 But when you’re seeing 5-10 places in a single day, things can start to blur together.
 So, how do you keep it all straight and find the perfect apartment?
+An apartment touring checklist is a good place to start.
 After helping thousands of people move, we’ve identified a few key things that keep our clients organized.

 Take videos and notes.
 Lots and lots of notes.